rohanphanse/steganography/README.md

 # Steganography

 Steganography is a form of cryptography where a hidden message is concealed inside another message.
 For images, this process works by encrypting the most significant bits of a hidden image into the least significant bits of a main image, and then displaying the hidden image bits to reveal the image.
-The beauty of the steganography is that although the hidden bits fly under the human vision radar (in theory, my encrypter is too generous and wants both images to shine 🙂), the information is readily available for the computer to decrypt it.
+The beauty of the steganography is that the hidden bits fly under the human vision radar, yet the information is readily available for the computer to decrypt it.

 ## Features
 * Encrypt a hidden image into another image